 27 Ways to Get More Sh!t Done – all right, I have to start by saying that I really do wonder why I need to get more stuff done.
 What’s wrong with doing less (say no #25), but doing it better (slow down #17).
 And why should I get up earlier (3) to do more of it – why not sleep in and do less of it – or is that what take a break (26) is all about?
 Particularly when #1 is get more sleep!
 And isn’t don’t multitask (7) the same thing as don’t bounce around (19)?
 This just doesn’t make sense to me.

-45 Things Successful Job Seekers Do on Social Media – clearly this is what I am doing wrong.
+45 Things Successful Job Seekers Do on Social Media (Link No Longer Active) – clearly this is what I am doing wrong.
 Though I am inclined to think that maybe I don’t have enough of a profile!
 Theoretically, I have time to keep up with all of this stuff, but I am not convinced that I have anything professionally relevant to contribute.

 60 Simple Rules of Personal Finance (Site Now Closed)- I think there’s some great stuff in here.
 Really good simple advice.
 I particularly like numbers 22, 31, 37, 39, 41, 42, 43, 44, 48, 49, 51, 53, 54, 58, 59 and 60.
 I can’t help feeling that the author was getting to the bottom of the barrel of personal finance, but I think these are some key values determinations that can guide spending.